 Saul ‘Canelo’ Alvarez to step up to light-heavyweight to fight Dmitry Bivol

-Saul ‘Canelo’ Alvarez is to move up to light-heavyweight to fight WBA champion Dmitry Bivol in Las Vegas on May 7.
+Saul “Canelo” Alvarez is to move up to light-heavyweight to fight WBA champion Dmitry Bivol in Las Vegas on 7 May.

 Alvarez’s most recent bout saw him defeat Caleb Plant in November to become the first undisputed world super-middleweight champion.